 - Close your dog's mouth shut to avoid your pooch spitting out medication, and hold closed until they swallow.
 You can blow on the dog's nose, or stroke their throat to encourage them to swallow.

 - If your dog spits out some of the medication, do not remediate as you cannot determine the exact amount expelled and guessing could result in overdose.
 Most canine dosages account for some medication being spit or spilled.

 - Give your dog a treat afterward, if permitted with medication.

 - Wash the syringe between dosages to remove bacteria from the oral cavity and residual medication.

 - Wash your hands after handling your dog’s oral cavity.

-Liquid medications may be easier to administer to some dogs then pills.
+Liquid medications may be easier to administer to some dogs than pills are.
 Owners should always be sure to read all instructions with the medication to be sure they understand handling and dosage instructions.
 Having help, and administering medication in an environment where medication is easily accessible, and it is easy to handle your dog, will help the process.
 Liquid medication can often be administered in appetizing canned food, or with a syringe or dropper.
 If administered directly, it can be inserted into a pouch created at the rear of the dog's mouth by pulling the lip away from the gum line, and inserting the applicator past the teeth and squeezing the applicator to dispense medication.
-A little practice and patience usually results in successful administration of liquid medications and treating your dog afterward will make it a more pleasant experience for him.
+A little practice and patience usually results in successful administration of liquid medications and treating your dog afterward will make it a more pleasant experience for them.